Understanding Spectral Graph Neural Network: Overview

-In recent years, the growing computing power of the machine has been greatly accelerating the development of deep learning.
-Convolutional Neural Networks (CNNs) are effective techniques for addressing numerous machine learning and data mining problems, achieving promising performance in image processing, speech recognition, computer vision, and game of go \cite{DLYANN}, \cite{726791}, \cite{6296526}, \cite{NIPS2012_4824}, \cite{articlesdha}, in which there is an underlying grid-like structure data.
-We categorize such data into Euclidean data, in which we could compute standard inner products, subtract one vector from another, apply matrices to vectors, etc. For example, data like time signals and images were further discretized on regular Cartesian grids, also could be applied operations like convolution by simply sliding the same window over the signal and computing inner products.
-Euclidean data is easy to be exploited by convolutional architectures \cite{6795724cnn} because of the translational equivariance and invariance properties arisen from the grid structure \cite{af52b944fc104958bdc3e16d4ee15903}.
-However, the nature of data defined on non-Euclidean domains like graphs and manifolds implies that there are no such familiar properties as global parameterization, a common system of coordinates, vector space structure, or shift-invariance (we refer the reader to \cite{DBLP:journals/corr/abs-1904-11486,DBLP:journals/corr/WorrallGTB16} for further details), e.g., the characteristics of users in social networks can be modeled as signals on the vertices of the social graph \cite{LDPA}; papers linked to each other via citations can be categorized into different groups according to topics \cite{Velickovic2018GraphAN}; traffic data of different roads and times can be modeled as graph structure signals \cite{TGCNNADF}.
-Therefore, the practice of deep learning on Euclidean data still remains a popular topic waiting for optimized solutions.
+Euclidean data is often easy to be manipulated by networks with convolutional architectures \citep{6795724cnn} because of the \emph{translational equivariance} and \emph{invariance} properties arising from such grid structure \cite{af52b944fc104958bdc3e16d4ee15903}.
+However, the nature of data defined on non-Euclidean domains like graphs and manifolds indicates that there are no such familiar properties as global parameterization, a common system of coordinates, vector space structure, or shift-invariance (we refer the reader to \cite{DBLP:journals/corr/abs-1904-11486,DBLP:journals/corr/WorrallGTB16} for further details), e.g., the characteristics of users in social networks can be modeled as signals on the vertices of the social graph \citep{LDPA}; papers linked to each other via citations can be categorized into different groups according to topics \citep{Velickovic2018GraphAN}; traffic data of different roads and times can be modeled as graph structure signals \citep{TGCNNADF}.
+Therefore, the practice of deep learning on Euclidean data remains a popular topic waiting for optimal solutions.

+A neural network structure that can efficiently operate and extract useful features on such non-Euclidean-domain data is very desired.